Nuts are a great snack for keto that can provide a variety of essential nutrients and even some health benefits on any diet.

 Omega-3 fatty acids are crucial in the fat-burning process, so as long as you’re eating fewer calories than you’re burning.
 Introducing more of these into your diet will actually speed up the weight loss process, and even help you manage weight.

-Walnuts are packed with healthy unsaturated fats, that are known to be great for your heart, but they are also unique in the nut world due to the fact that they contain high levels of polyunsaturated fats.
+Walnuts are packed with healthy unsaturated fats, that are known to be great for your heart.
+However, they’re also unique in the nut world since they contain high levels of polyunsaturated fats.

 In one study, participants were found to burn 28% more calories when eating a dish with walnuts than a dish with fat from dairy .

-There are a few different types of polyunsaturated fats, but the form found in walnuts, alpha-linoleic acid (ALA), may even stimulate your metabolism to help your body lose weight faster.
+There are a few different types of polyunsaturated fats.
+The form found in walnuts may even stimulate your metabolism to help your body lose weight faster.
 A single serving of walnuts contains around 2.5g of ALA.

-In addition to the healthy fats in walnuts, they’re also a good source of soluble fiber, which helps keep your gut healthy and can reduce your appetite, another advantage that can help you lose weight.
+In addition to the healthy fats in walnuts, they’re also a good source of soluble fiber, which helps keep your gut healthy and can reduce your appetite.

 Walnuts are also packed with rare, powerful antioxidants, more so than any other nut.
 These antioxidants, like tannin tellimagrandin, quinone juglone, and flavonol morin, are extremely effective at protecting cells from the harmful molecules known as free radicals—a potential cause of heart disease.

-Walnuts actually contain a hormone known as melatonin, known as the “body-clock” hormone, which helps to induce and regulate your sleep, making them a great addition to your evening meal or as a night-time snack.
+Walnuts actually contain a hormone known as melatonin, which helps to induce and regulate your sleep.
+This makes them a great addition to your evening meal or as a night-time snack.

 A university study on rats has even shown an increase in melatonin concentration in those that were fed walnuts, compared with the control group that wasn’t.

-Not only do walnuts contain this hormone naturally, but they’re also a good source of the sleep-enhancing amino acid, tryptophan, which helps our own bodies produce serotonin and melatonin for a better night’s rest.
+Not only do walnuts contain this hormone naturally, but they’re also a good source of the sleep-enhancing amino acid, tryptophan.
+This amino acid helps the body produce serotonin and melatonin for a better night’s rest.

 With 2g of dietary fiber per ounce, walnuts are great for your digestive health.
 They help detoxify your internal digestive tract by removing waste and toxins, helping them pass through your body more easily, even aiding with constipation.